-Little is known about the two-toned Vietinghoff Ground Beetle, but that only adds to its intrigue.
+Little is known about the gleaming, two-colored Vietinghoff Ground Beetle, but that only adds to its intrigue.

 Scientific Name: Carabus vietinghoffii

 Size (Adult; Length): 15mm to 22mm (0.59in to 0.86in)